-The President's Performance Evaluation Committee has been established as a subcommittee to the Governance, Nomination and Compensation Committee, comprising the same Chairman and Outside Directors as the parent committee to deliberate the assessment of the President's performance.
-The President is not a member.
+The President's Performance Evaluation Committee has been established as a subcommittee to the Governance, Nomination and Compensation Committee, comprising the Chairman of the Board and Independent Directors as the parent committee to deliberate the assessment on the President's performance.
+The President is not a member of the Committee.